Menopause Life Insurance And How To Get Cover

 So the question becomes, should you get life insurance preferably before, during, or after menopause?

-Some women experience much greater symptoms than others, while some get off easily.
+Some women experience much greater symptoms than others, while some get off quickly.
 In rare cases, menopause can last up to fifteen years, and the symptoms can be extreme.

 If you’re experiencing abrupt health issues like sudden diabetes, you may consider waiting in case they go away.